dhiltonp/sqlalchemy_commithooks/README.md

 and then commit is called, insert/update/delete methods will execute (in that order) even though the object will not persist after the commit.

-Updates in before_commit_* will be applied, but will not cascade/trigger any
+Updates in before_commit_from_* will be applied, but will not cascade/trigger any
 \*\_commit\_from\_\* calls.

 ## Limitations